 Dr. Pessis is the owner and founder of North Shore Audio-Vestibular Lab.
 He has been practicing audiology for more than 40 years.
-He lectures nationwide and is an instructor for doctoral audiology students at Rush and Northwestern Universities.
+He lectures nationwide and is an instructor for doctoral audiology students at Rush University in Chicago.
 He is active at both the national and state levels and is a past president of the American Academy of Audiology (AAA), a 12,000-member national organization.
-He is also an Audiology representative for the American Medical Association (AMA) for reviewing valuation of patient reimbursement.
+He is also an Audiology representative for the American Medical Association (AMA) responsible for reviewing the valuation of clinical procedures.

-Dr. Pessis enjoys the challenges of "everyday audiology" at North Shore Audio-Vestibular Lab (NSAVL).
-He and the staff of audiologists are dedicated to offering patients state-of-the-art care.
-His relationship with hearing aid manufacturers throughout the world allows NSAVL to be "on the cutting edge," and frequently results in them being a beta site for technology not yet formally released to other audiology facilities.
+Dr. Pessis enjoys the challenges of ""everyday audiology"" at North Shore Audio-Vestibular Lab (NSAVL).
+He and the staff of audiologists are committed to offering patients state-of-the-art care.
+His relationship with hearing aid manufacturers throughout the world allows NSAVL to be ""on the cutting edge,"" and frequently results in them being a beta site for technology not yet formally released to other audiology facilities.
 Patient loyalty is a testament to his long-standing dedication, skills, and unique ability to relate to the individual needs of his patients.